1982 Formula One World Championship: Driver changes

 At Team Lotus, Nigel Mansell missed two races due to injuries from a crash in Canada.
 His substitute at the Dutch Grand Prix was Roberto Moreno, who failed to qualify.
 Mansell attempted a comeback at Brands Hatch, but was again replaced at the French Grand Prix, this time by Geoff Lees.
 An accident at the race in France led Jochen Mass, already deeply shaken by the fatal crash of Villeneuve, in which he was involved, to walk away from Grand Prix racing.
 He was replaced at March by Rupert Keegan.
 Swedish driver Slim Borgudd had moved from ATS to Tyrrell in the off season, but was forced to leave the team after only three races when his sponsorship money ran out.
 Henton took his place from the Belgian Grand Prix onwards, as Surer returned to Arrows after his injuries had healed.

-Season calendar
+Calendar

-The following rounds were included on the provisional calendars published by the FIA but were cancelled:
+The following rounds were included on the provisional calendars but were cancelled:

 The Australian Grand Prix was a reserve race to be held in Ravenhall on the outskirts of Melbourne, with a date of 3 October.